-- Children and adolescents with type I diabetes should begin treatment with intensive insulin therapy and continuous glucose monitoring systems immediately after diagnosis.
-[A] - The blood glucose level should be assessed on an empty stomach, before meals and sleep, as well as before, during and after physical activity, when the patient is feeling unwell, 1-2 hours after a meal and at night.
-[B] - The use of continuous glucose monitoring systems with intensive insulin therapy in children and adolescents improves metabolic control of diabetes (lowering HbAlc and increasing TIR levels), reduces the risk of acute and chronic complications of the disease and increases the lifespan.
-[B] - · Personal insulin pumps with an automatic insulin suspension function are particularly beneficial in the prevention of hypoglycaemia.
-[B] - In children and adolescents, the recommended target $HbA{lc}$ level is $\leq 6.5\%$ with a stable blood glucose level, minimised hypoglycaemic episodes and maintenance of good quality of life.
-[E] See Chapter 4 for guidelines on the assessment of CGM parameters.
-In children and adolescents, TIR should be higher than 80%.
+- Children and adolescents with type 1 diabetes should begin treatment with intensive insulin therapy and continuous glucose monitoring systems immediately after diagnosis.
+[A] - The glucose level should be measured and interpreted at least 8 times a day, on an empty stomach, before meals and sleep, as well as before, during and after physical activity, when the patient is feeling unwell, 1-2 hours after a meal and at night.
+[B] - The use of continuous glucose monitoring systems with intensive insulin therapy in children and adolescents improves metabolic control of diabetes (lowering HbAtc and increasing TIR levels), reduces the risk of acute and chronic complications of the disease and increases the lifespan.
+[A] - Personal insulin pumps with an automatic insulin suspension function are particularly beneficial in the prevention of hypoglycaemia.
+[A] - From the moment diabetes is diagnosed in children and adolescents, a care plan should be implemented that uses appropriate educational tools to achieve individual treatment goals.
+TIR $\ge$ 80% and HbAic $\le$ 6.5% should be aimed for with stable glycaemia, minimization of hypoglycaemic episodes and maintaining a good quality of life.
+[B] - Narrowing the target range to 70-140 mg/dl should be considered when using automatic insulin delivery systems.
+[E]